 The bottom line here is to pick your spots before making a move.
 Ideal matches in any business are hard to come by, and contractor realtor relationships are no different.
 Take your time, and it will pay off.

 * Initiate Partnerships

-When prospective targets have been found, someone has to initiate contact.
+When identifying prospects, someone has to initiate contact.
 The best practice for this step is to head straight for the source.
 First impressions for business partnerships are just as important, if not more, than other connections in life.
-Entering into a commitment in the home improvement or real estate industry is a significant process, and should be handled as such.
+Entering into a commitment in the home improvement or real estate industry is a significant process.
+Treat it as such.